Top Menu

 a stack of air dry modeling clay star ornaments

-As a special touch, I added a bead to top each and every one of my pretty Christmas star ornaments.
+As a special touch, I added a bead to the top of each of my pretty Christmas star ornaments.

 how to make air dry modeling clay ornaments